-One of the newest ways to learn about side effects from your treatment is from other patients with the same condition—on sites like PatientsLikeMe.org and other online communities.
+One of the newest ways to learn about side effects from your treatment is from other patients with the same condition, such as through online communities like PatientsLikeMe.org or Inspire.com.
 These sites draw information from participating patients with certain conditions ranging from multiple sclerosis to HIV/AIDS.
 Individuals share reports on their health status, their treatments and their side effects over time.
-While these community reports can be useful, the information on them should always be verified using other trusted sources.
+While these community reports can be useful, the information on them should always be verified using other trusted sources, such as your doctor.

 |Managing Your Medications|

 Here are several resources and websites for understanding your medications, avoiding adverse drug interactions and advice for remembering to take medication as prescribed.

 |Handling Treatment Side Effects|